Summary

 10 total

-Patagonia holds multiple certifications, including Fair Trade Certified™ for over 90% of its products and Regenerative Organic Certified® for its cotton program.
-The company also achieved a B Corp score of 166 in its 2023 recertification, reflecting its commitment to high social and environmental standards.
+Patagonia holds numerous certifications, including Fair Trade Certified™ for over 90% of its products and Regenerative Organic Certified® for its cotton program.
+These certifications underscore the brand's commitment to high environmental and social standards.